-69 UNCITRAL Legislative Guide on Insolvency Law (2004), recommendations 3, 4 and 188.
+72 UNCITRAL Legislative Guide on Insolvency Law (2004), recommendations 3, 4 and 188.

-70 Ibid., recommendations 69-86.
+73 Ibid., recommendations 69-86.

-72 Ibid., recommendations 63-68.
+75 Ibid., recommendations 63-68.

-73 Ibid., recommendations 160-168.
+76 Ibid., recommendations 160-168.

-74 UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises (2021).
+UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises (2021).
 It is also published as part five of the UNCITRAL Legislative Guide on Insolvency Law and is intended not to replace but to supplement the guidance given in other parts of the UNCITRAL Legislative Guide on Insolvency Law.
-The UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises is available in the six official languages of the United Nations at https://uncitral.un.org/ - section "Texts and Status - Insolvency".
+The UNCITRAL Legislative Guide on Insolvency Law for Micro- and Small Enterprises is available in the six official United Nations languages at https://uncitral.un.org/ - section "Texts and Status - Insolvency."